guardian/fonts/README.md

 ## Caching

-The cache control value for the font files is set to `max-age=315360000` (10 years).
+The cache control value for the font files is set to `max-age=315360000; immutable` (fresh for 10 years).